 I have already mentioned that the literary sources we have from antiquity come down primarily in medieval manuscripts.
 However, in more arid regions of the Mediterranean (particularly southern Egypt) documents from antiquity itself survive written on papyri.
 Papyrology is the study of such documents.
 I see no reason why texts preserved in medieval manuscripts should count as sources in Habermas and Licona’s statistic but papyrological sources should not.

 Most papyri are rough drafts of letters, scrap notes, receipts, accounting documents, and other incidentals.
 Nevertheless, as we previously saw in the Gospel of Luke, the conventional method of dating in antiquity was to list the year of the current emperor’s reign.
 Accordingly, many of the papyri that include dates mention Tiberius’ name.
 I ran a search on APIS (Advanced Papyrological Information System) for papyri dating to the years of Tiberius’ reign (14 CE – 37 CE) that include the name “Tiberius.”
 The search yielded 106 results.
+(The link has since broken, but here is a PDF of a recent search I did.)
 The vast majority of these papyrological references refer to the emperor Tiberius (granted, a few refer to other people named Tiberius).
 In fact, one of these papyri (seen below) may plausibly be a letter from Tiberius himself to Egyptian tax collectors.

 Other valuable papyri about Tiberius can be found with even simple Google searches: http://en.wikipedia.org/wiki/Papyrus_Oxyrhynchus_240.